 NUR 225 HEALTH ASSESSMENT FOR THE PROFESSIONAL NURSE

-Prepares students to integrate observations, systematically collect data and communicate effectively in the comprehensive health assessment of clients.
+First semester 3 hours Prepares students to integrate observations, systematically collect data and communicate effectively in the comprehensive health assessment of clients.
 Lab required.
 Open only to students who have been admitted to the nursing major.
 Nursing course fee.